scottnonnenberg/learn-node/README.md

 mocha src/3.\ class/test.js
 ```

-This time we're running two tests, and we're using [sinon.js](http://sinonjs.org/) to replicate error conditions by replacing the moment object inside of the Routes class.
+This time we're running two tests, and we're using [`sinon`](http://sinonjs.org/) to replicate error conditions by replacing the `moment` object inside of the `Routes` class.
 This is called [dependency injection](http://en.wikipedia.org/wiki/Dependency_injection), and is especially useful if the execution of the code would have consequences, like sending a text message or sending a request to another application.

 ## Example #4